 Add an experience of traditional lifestyles, art and culture to your journey

 The British Columbia coast has been home to several First Nations since time immemorial.
-Prior to the arrival of Europeans, Aboriginal peoples lived in permanent and seasonal communities on the mainland, Vancouver Island, Haida Gwaii and many of the other coastal islands.
+Prior to the arrival of Europeans, Indigenous peoples lived in permanent and seasonal communities on the mainland, Vancouver Island, Haida Gwaii and many of the other coastal islands.
 Canada and British Columbia recognize First Nation’s claims to traditional territories and to natural resources.
-In some places, First Nations communities are part of non-aboriginal communities.
+In some places, First Nations communities are part of non-indigenous communities.
 In other places, especially in the north, First Nations communities are independent, located where they have always been, and traditional ways of life and livelihood are still practised.

 As you explore BC’s coastal regions on this website, you will find references to where you can experience First Nations’ cultures.
 We hope this whets your appetite.
-To learn about Aboriginal culture experiences and include them in your trip, visit Indigenous Tourism BC.
+To learn about Indigenous culture experiences and include them in your trip, visit Indigenous Tourism BC.
 There you will find maps showing places of interest and descriptions of what you will find there.

 We know that you will wish to respect the land and traditions of First Nations’ peoples.
 Before you go, we suggest that you read our Travel in First Nations’ Traditional Territories.